niboj/DayzXboxConfigTutorial/README.md

-# Dayz Console Configuration Tutorial
+# Phantom Dayz Console Configuration Tutorial

 This is a tutorial to customize a Dayz Server for Console.